tomaszwiezik/Tsw.Args.Net/README.md

 myApp delete <file> [--force | -f]
 ```

 In this case, the parameters for the `copy` and `delete` operations differ, making it impossible to define them within a single argument definition class.
-Therefore, two such classes are defined—one for the `copy` command and one for the `delete` command:
+Therefore, two such classes are defined - one for the `copy` command and one for the `delete` command:

 ```cs
 namespace TW.Args.Net.SampleVariants